semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 . . .
 ```

-The file combines many of the Kubernetes concepts we’ve discussed in
+This file combines many of the Kubernetes concepts we’ve discussed in
-chapter 3, namely:
+chapter 3:

 1. A deployment called “addressbook” with rolling updates.
 2. Labels for the pods manage traffic and identify release channels.